nrajesh1091/tfl-react-assigment/README.md

 - Add end-to-end tests (e.g., Cypress or Playwright)
 - Add CI/CD workflow for automated testing and deployment
 - Extend `contexts/` with state management (e.g., Redux or Zustand)

+## Instructions to update App Id and API key.

+- Person can go to `public/assets/config.json` and the value there of `apiKey` & `appId`.
+This process can be done manually or values can be updated using scripts.
+The benifit of this approach is we can change value even after the application is build without  introducing any side effects.